In May, Ben Wilcox leaves off sugaring and heads to his favorite trout streams. Here, he shares (some of) his secrets for success.

 This year, with the cold temperatures and big snowpack, the fishing could be good well into June too, predicts Wilcox, who runs Maple Country Angler’s guide service out of Richmond.
 “I think after last year’s cold season where we never really got the super warm days, and with this cold spring, we’re going to have one of the best fly-fishing seasons in many years,” he says.

-With the late snowpack, Wilcox advises to sh earlier in the day if it’s sunny.
+With the late snowpack, Wilcox advises that fishing earlier in the day will yield more success—especially if it’s sunny.
 “If there’s any sun snowmelt up in the mountains can make downstream waters murky.
 Look for clear pools, and when the water approaches 50 or 60 degrees, the fishing is usually the best” he says.
 He adds, “it’s good to have a nymph rod and a dry fly rod in May because the fish will be feeding at all levels.”

 This year, though, he had little time for practice.
 “It’s been so cold out that we’re still sugaring.
 I’ve barely shed at all.
 I think my arm might fall off from casting,” he jokes.
 Still, he placed third catching 39 fish and earning him and Haller and their team, Stackmend, second place overall behind Team USA..
 If he had one a final tie-breaker, Wilcox would have one the overall title.